tmarette/biclusterVisualization/README.md

 ### Notes
-If there is a clustering passed as an argument through `rowClustersFile` and `columnClustersFile`, then `clusteringAlgorithm` and `nbClusters` will not be used.
+If there is a clustering passed as an argument through `rowClusters` and `columnClusters`, then `clusteringAlgorithm` and `nbClusters` will not be used.

+Hence, there are two ways to use the code:
+- using `clusteringAlgorithm` and `nbClusters` to visualize the clustering obtained through the given clustering algorithm (see `demo.py`).
+- using `rowClusters` and `columnClusters` to visualize the clustering given as an input files (see `demoAdvanced.py`).
+- using `rowClusters`, `columnCluster` and `inputIsList` to visualize the clustering given as python lists (see `demoAdvanced2.py`).

+Contact address: Thibault Marette: marette@kth.se